How Do I Set Up Circle?

 Note: This article pertains to setup for the Circle device.
 If you are looking to enable Circle on your NETGEAR router, check out this article.

 Getting started with Circle

-Before you begin getting Circle setup on your home Wi-Fi, make sure that you have the following items ready to go:
+Before you begin getting the Circle device setup on your home Wi-Fi, make sure that you have the following items ready to go:

 - Your Circle Device